The Failure of Technology: Summary

 Jünger presents technology in modernity as something that causes standardisation, conformity, objectification and fragmentisation, and thereby alienates people from rootedness in living human contexts inspired by the past.
 He analyses the technician as someone whose goal is technical perfection, which, if reached, would mean the end of technical thinking.
 Having a technician's approach to life in general leads to consumption of human energy that exceeds any wealth it may return for the humans.
 It leads to automation without any human purpose, mechanises all aspects of human life and reduces people to bearers of functions.

 The book connects its theme of technology to capitalism, which it attacks as unconcerned with creating wealth and for short-term exploitation of what has been achieved through other means.
 Jünger dismisses Karl Marx' belief in technology as a liberator and describes the choice between "machine capitalism" and "machine socialism" as an illusion, because technology is a force in its own right.

 Publication

 Verlag Vittorio Klostermann published the book in German in 1946.
 From the second edition onward, German editions of The Failure of Technology has been published in a shared volume with Jünger's 1949 book Maschine und Eigentum (lit.
 'Machine and Property').
-The Failure of Technology was revised and heavily expanded for its fourth edition, published in 1953.
+The Henry Regnery Company published F. D. Wieck's English translation of The Failure of Technology in 1949.
+The book was revised and heavily expanded for its fourth German edition, published in 1953.
 Verlag Vittorio Klostermann republished it in 2010.
-The Henry Regnery Company published an English translation of The Failure of Technology in 1949.